azimovhaas8/Potions-of-Illiac-Bay/README.md

 StandaloneWindows folder, for example) into your DaggerfallUnity_Data\StreamingAssets\Mods folder.
 Enable "Mod System" option, allowing support of mods, if not done already.
 Enable mod.
-~Updated for Linux and OSX users~
-~Will update mod with new potions soon~

 **UNINSTALL:**
 Remove "potions of illiac bay.dfmod" file from DaggerfallUnity_Data\StreamingAssets\Mods folder.